csse-uoft/parcel2-ontology/Documents/Use Cases/BEDEO Use Case Example.md

 [Link to PDF](https://github.com/csse-uoft/parcel2-ontology/blob/main/Documents/Use%20Cases/Tenancy%20Opportunity/NEW%20Community%20Space%20Tenancy%20Opportunity%20at%20209%20Mavety%20Street.pdf)
 ## Request for Quotes
-### USE CASE RFQ Design-Build-Finance Bowmanville Redevelopment Project
+### USE CASE RFQ Design-Build-Finance Redevelopment Project (Anonymized)
 Basic Information

-Reference Number 0000275634
+Reference Number 0000275634087-PL

 Issuing Organization Infrastructure Ontario

 Project Type: RFQ - Request for Qualifications (Formal)

-Project Number 23-250
+Project Number 23-250-PG

-Title RFQ Design-Build-Finance Bowmanville Redevelopment Project
+Title RFQ Design-Build-Finance Redevelopment Project

-Source ID PP.CO.ON.591493.C111869
+Source ID PPPOQ.591493.C111889

 Details
 Location: Canada, Ontario, Toronto

 Description
-The Bowmanville Redevelopment Project is to be delivered under the Design-Build-Finance (DBF) delivery model to Lakeridge Health.
+The Redevelopment Project is to be delivered under the Design-Build-Finance (DBF) delivery model to Anonymized Health.
-Lakeridge Health is a healthcare network of 5 community hospitals and several outreach community and residential programs.
-Lakeridge Health Bowmanville Hospital is an important component of an integrated approach to healthcare for the Durham Region.
-With the region’s population growing to almost one million over the next 20 years, the Lakeridge Health Bowmanville Hospital redevelopment is the first step in a cohesive plan to evolve into a stronger regional healthcare system, including enhanced scope of services, teaching and research.
+Anonymized Health is a healthcare network of 5 community hospitals and several outreach community and residential programs.
+Anonymized Health Hospital is an important component of an integrated approach to healthcare.
-The Lakeridge Health Bowmanville Hospital was founded in 1913.
-In 1946 the Memorial Hospital Bowmanville opened as a new facility (North Wing), with an extension constructed in 1960 (South Wing).
-The East Wing opened in 1990 and the Level 2 Critical Care Unit and Regional Eye Care Centre opened in 2013.
-In keeping with Lakeridge Health’s vision, Lakeridge Health Bowmanville Hospital will continue to be a full-service community hospital while relying on its sister hospitals for higher-level tertiary care, inpatient mental health services and other regional programs.

-Dates

-Publication Date: 2024/08/01 01:30:19 PM EDT

-Bid Intent Deadline: 2024/10/03 05:00:00 PM EDT

-Closing Date: 2024/10/08 02:00:00 PM EDT

-Question Acceptance Deadline: 2024/09/24 11:59:00 PM EDT

-Bid Intent: Optional

-Questions are submitted online: Yes

-Contact Information

-contact person name: Neeharika Latchireddi

-Phone: 647-264-1927

-email : neeharika.latchireddi@infrastructureontario.ca